turingschool/curriculum/source/projects/idea_box.markdown

 gem 'sinatra', require: 'sinatra/base'
 ```

+And save it.

+#### Install the Dependency

-Save that and, from your project directory, run `bundle` to install the
+Return to your terminal and, from your project directory, run `bundle`.
+The Bundler gem will read the `Gemfile`, decide if anything needs to be installed from RubyGems, and install it.
-dependencies.

-### `app.rb`
+### Beginning `app.rb`

-In the `app.rb` we'll start writing the meat of our application.
+In the `app.rb` we'll start writing the body of our application.

 ```ruby
 require 'bundler'